 7. User who have access to Active Directory Management Applications

 Many organizations use third-party Active Directory management solutions to simplify and improve management tasks.
 These solutions either use a service or proxy account with privileged access to manage Active Directory, or user accounts that are granted elevated privileges by some other means (such as membership in a built-in privileged group or OU-based permissions).
 Depending on the level of delegation, gaining control over an account like this one is just as good as being a Domain Admin.

 To find out who has access to such accounts, you will have to enlist all relevant applications in the network, then identify all service or proxy accounts with privileged access that these applications are using.
 You can enable “Audit Directory Service Access” group policy to monitor what these accounts are doing.

 As far as misuse of the Active Directory management solution itself is concerned, you will have to ensure that it has a built-in audit trail to monitor inappropriate use.

 Users who manage virtual environments that host domain controllers or member servers have the same privileges as those with administrative access to desktops.
-For example, if you are managing Hyper-V, members of the Hyper-V Administrators local group have administrator level access on the host operating system.
+For example, if you are managing Hyper-V, members of the Hyper-V Administrators local group have administrator-level access to the host operating system.

 You should identify which accounts have privileged access to your virtual infrastructure, either by checking Local Admin groups on a given domain controller/server or by looking for privileged access within the virtual environment itself.

-Lepide Freeware to track Active Directory users with administrative privileges lets you determine who are your privileged users.
-Knowing who are your privileged users is the first step towards securing your company’s network from privileged abuse.
-By regularly assessing the current state of Active Directory’s user rights, permissions and delegations, you can mitigate the risk of privileged abuse.
+Lepide Active Directory Auditor to track users with administrative privileges lets you determine who are your privileged users.
+Knowing who is your privileged users is the first step towards securing your company’s network from privileged abuse.
+By regularly assessing the current state of Active Directory’s user rights, permissions, and delegations, you can mitigate the risk of privileged abuse.